Prana pratishtha

-Prana pratishtha is the rite or ceremony by which a murti (devotional image of a deity) is consecrated in a Hindu temple.
+Prana pratishtha is the rite or ceremony by which a murti (devotional image of a deity) is consecrated in a Hindu temple or Jain temples.
 The Sanskrit terms prana means "life" and pratishtha means "to be established."
-Following detailed steps outlined in the Vedic scriptures, verses (mantras) are recited to invite the deity to reside in the murti (image).
-Practised in the temples of Hinduism and Jainism, the ritual is considered to infuse life into the Hindu temple, and bring to it the numinous presence of divinity and spirituality.
+Following detailed steps outlined in the Vedic scriptures, verses (mantras) are recited to invite the deity to reside in the murti (idol).
+Typically, consecration is a ritual only performed during consecration or renovation of a temple or shrine.

 Etymology

-The word prāna pratishthā is a compound Sanskrit term combining prāna and pratishthā.
-Prana, which comes from the root "pra", meaning "to breathe".
-This term refers to life or vital energy, the essence for living beings.
+Prāṇa pratiṣṭhā is a compound of prāna and pratiṣṭhā.
+The noun prāna is derived from the Sanskrit verbal root "an," meaning "to breathe" or "to live", with the added prefix "pra-" which implies a "forward activity".
+Prāna can be located in the heart.
+Therefore, in Sanskrit literature, prāna denotes breath or vital breath and, in broader contexts, the vital principle or life force.

-Pratishtha, derived from the root verb "stha", which means "to be established", and the prefix "prati", which means "toward".
-Pratishtha signifies the act of consecrating, installation, or establishing in a permanent position.
-This term typically used in the context of installing a deity in the temples.
+Pratiṣṭhā, derived from the root verb "stha", which means "to be established", and the prefix "prati", which means "toward".
+In general usage, pratiṣṭhā refers to the act of consecrating, installation, or establishing in a permanent position.
+The term pratiṣṭhā, or sthāpanā, refer to the rites through which a material representation of the deity is transformed into the deity itself; the terms can also describe the physical positioning of an image within a temple.

+In the Atharvaveda, pratiṣṭhā refers to a capacity of the feet, whereas the Aitareya Āranyaka uses the term to describe the grip or hold one has on the ground beneath one's feet.
+The Śatapatha Brāhmana uses the related verb pratiṣṭhati for standing firmly on one's feet, along with the causative pratiṣṭhāpayati for placing or installing an object.

-When the two terms are combined, it refers to the ritual of establishing life force into the murti (image) becoming the sacred embodiment of such deity.
+Accordingly, prāṇa pratiṣṭhā can be understood as the establishment or infusion of life.
+In the context of murti consecration, the term refers to the ritual process through which prāṇa is established in the murti, thereby transforming the image into a sacred embodiment of the deity.

 In Hinduism

 Philosophical significance

 The origins of prāna pratishthā are rooted in ancient Vedic traditions, where rituals were performed to invoke the divine into objects.
 The understanding is that God can be both intrinsic and transcendent and accessible through physical symbols (murtis).
-Through pran pratishtha, devotees can interact with the divine in a personal manner.
+Through prāna pratishthā, devotees can interact with the divine in a personal manner.
 These practices were meticulously documented in the scriptures such as the Agamas and Tantras with guidelines on how to perform such rituals.

-This ritual is most common with temple installations, however, household deities are also consecrated for worship.
+This ritual is most common with temple installations, though household deities are also consecrated for worship.
+For temple murtis, prana pratishtha is usually performed once, establishing a lasting consecration.

-Key elements
+Ritual procedure

-The prana pratishtha ceremony involves several steps from purification rites to the invocation of the deity through the steps outlines in the scriptures.
+The prāna pratishthā ceremony involves several steps from purification rites to the invocation of the deity through the steps outlines in the scriptures.